RVs We Have Loved…

 Big Blue II:

 I never would have purchased another coach because Cecil the Diesel was so perfect for us.
 But when she was totaled in that awful accident in October of 2017, we had no choice.
-We were very blessed to have found our next coach, a 2005 Bounder Diesel.
+We were very blessed to have found our next coach, a 2004 Bounder Diesel.
 She was in as good of condition, in ways perhaps a bit better, than our beloved Cecil, but a bit larger at 34 feet long.

 Big Blue II arrived at our home on November 16, 2017, the day this photo was taken.
 My hope since the accident was to have a coach for our usual trip to Craig’s in Stockton for the family Thanksgiving Day feast, then on to my sister’s place in Gridley the day after.Big Blue II came to us in wonderful condition, and longer by two feet than any of our prior coaches.
 Here is her very roomy living room…

 …and two views of the bedroom.
 She came with a very comfortable TempurPedic mattress, and after just one night aboard we’re thinking seriously of buying one for our home bed, too.